The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Introduction

 \para{Challenges and solutions} A straightforward way to exploit these vulnerable caches is to directly search the prompt space for one that triggers a cache hit.
 However, this method faces multiple hurdles.
 First, the time difference resulting from hitting a single cache block is often minimal and can blend with GPU system noise and fluctuations in voltage and power, making it difficult to detect and exploit.
 Second, the KV cache only works when prompts share a common prefix, limiting attack opportunities.
 Additionally, the vastness of the prompt space makes it infeasible to systematically test every potential prompt to find a cached one.
 Complicating matters further, the attacker's own requests might be cached during the process, introducing additional noise and potentially causing the victim's cached data to be evicted.

 To address these challenges, we developed various attack strategies to exploit LLM side channels.
 Specifically, we use a threshold-based classification model to detect token-level KV cache hits based on offline timing measurements.
 We observe that online detection accuracy can be substantially improved with only a few repeated trials.
 To reduce the search space for the KV cache channel, we propose an incremental search algorithm that capitalizes on the requirement for prompts to share a common prefix, allowing us to recover the victim's prompt token by token.
 For the semantic cache channel, we design an algorithm to select the most representative prompts as the attacker's requests, given a targeted semantic focus.
 To minimize interference from the attacker's own requests, we introduce a mechanism to clear cached data via batches of irrelevant requests.
-For the semantic cache, our method also ensures the attacker's requests remain distinct by computing their semantic similarities. \para{Experimental studies} In our study, we verified the presence of timing leakages in open-source projects, including SGLang~\cite{sglang-github}, Langchain~\cite{langchain-website}, and GPTCache~\cite{gptcache-github}.
-Building on these findings, we demonstrate the feasibility of deducing proprietary system prompts (i.e., \textit{prompt stealing attack}) and inferring sensitive requests from neighboring users (i.e., \textit{peeping neighbor attack}).
+Our method also ensures the attacker's requests remain distinct by computing their semantic similarities. \para{Experimental studies} In our study, we confirmed timing leakages in open-source projects, including SGLang~\cite{zheng2023efficiently}, Langchain~\cite{langchain-website}, and GPTCache~\cite{bang2023gptcache}.
+We further demonstrate the feasibility of deducing proprietary system prompts (i.e., \textit{prompt stealing attack}) and inferring sensitive requests from neighboring users (i.e., \textit{peeping neighbor attack}).